 They never tried to place the Ultrapro near the mid-urethra in a live woman.

-When Dr. Elbert claimed Ultrapro was too large to place, Tom Kline objected, saying she’s not a doctor, and hence, was unable to try placing the Ultrapro in anything but a woman's dead body.
+When Dr. Elbert claimed Ultrapro was too large to place, Plaintiff's counsel objected, saying she’s not a doctor, and hence, was unable to try placing the Ultrapro in anything but a dead woman's body.